yannickferenczi/hands-home-helpers-website/README.md

 - The [Code Institute course](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+BSR102+2021_T1/courseware/5961b57ece7d4ef18749778768a9376e/3b58b5a90e7048c8a4f2344f2401cf4a/) has been used as a guideline to link EmailJS to the contact form and the [sendEmail.js](static/js/sendEmail.js) file has been entirely copied from that course.

+- The html calendar has been implemented using an external code found on [Stackoverflow](https://stackoverflow.com/questions/75945489/django-python-calendar-module).
+It has only been a little been modified to match the expectations of this project.

+- The check_overlap function as well as the clean function have been entirely imported from [Alexandre Pinto's website](https://alexpnt.github.io/2017/07/15/django-calendar/).
+Those functions help validating appointments while being created.

 ---